sled-group/Verifiable-Coherent-NLU/README.md

 ## Getting Started

-Our results can be reproduced using the Python notebook file [Verifiable-Coherent-NLU.ipynb](Verifiable-Coherent-NLU.ipynb), which we ran in Colab (may require some adaptation for use in Jupyter).
+Our results can be reproduced using the Python notebook file [Verifiable-Coherent-NLU.ipynb](Verifiable-Coherent-NLU.ipynb), which we ran in Colab with Python 3.7 (may require some adaptation for use in Jupyter).
+Required dependencies are installed within the notebook.

 Clone the repo:
 ```